alankent/magento2devbox-skeleton/README.md

 have a broken version of Magento.

-If you are using RabbitMQ (AMPQ), the following command line arguments should be added when the project is created.
+If you are using RabbitMQ (AMPQ), the following command line arguments should be added when the project was created above.

     --amqp-virtualhost=/ --ampq-host=ampq --amqp-port=TODO --amqp-user=guest --amqp-password=guest